biocore/songbird/README.md

 These plots are analogous to the two plots shown in Tensorboard's interface (the top plot shows cross-validation results, and the bottom plot shows loss information).
-The interpretation of these plots is the same as with the Tensorboard plots: see <a href="#interpreting-model-fitting">this section</a> for a description of how to interpret this information.
+The interpretation of these plots is the same as with the Tensorboard plots: see <a href="#interpreting-model-fitting">this section on interpreting model fitting</a> for details on how to understand these plots.

 # 3. Specifying a formula <span id="specifying-a-formula"></span>